 It’s time to get real about how you talk to yourself.

-If you find yourself questioning your abilities, scrutinizing every little thing you see, and using an overall Debbie Downer tone in your self-talk, it’s time for an upgrade, ASAP.
+If you find yourself questioning your abilities, scrutinizing every little thing, and using an overall Debbie Downer tone in your self-talk, it’s time for an upgrade, ASAP.

 It might seem like no big deal, because you’re saying it all in your own mind, right?